 - Org Groups are children of your department’s distribution list (DL), so anyone included in the Org Group will receive mail sent to your departmental DL.

-In the Chemistry example, their distribution list now includes:
+Take chemistry@davidson.
+After including the Chemistry Org Group, their distribution list now includes:

 - Everyone assigned to the Chemistry org by Human Resources (the Org Group).

 - A lab manager who doesn’t technically work for the Chemistry department.
 Regardless, the Chemistry department has decided that he should receive departmental email and has added him to the list manually.

 - Another hybrid example: an Academic Assistant (labor distribution coded to Academic Affairs) needs to be included in departmental communication, along with all employees officially assigned to your department by HR.